What Does OTE mean?

 We have outlined below what your gross salary might be with the above conditions.

-The first few months of a sales role is usually called the ramping period, during which the reps learn about the company, the business, the product and the processes.
+The first few months of a sales role are usually called the ramping period, during which the reps learn about the company, the business, the product, and the processes.
 Only after these few months will they fully carry their targets and go after the territory assigned to them.

 This period ranges from 3 to 9 months, depending on the industry, role level, and expectations.